k1ngdr3w/selenium-sauce/README.md

 Selenium Sauce is not a unit test runner or framework.
 It is meant to be used in conjunction with one, however.
 Selenium Sauce simply provides an easy way for your tests to connect to Sauce Labs and perform actions&mdash;it is up to you to determine whether the actions were successful, and pass or fail your tests accordingly.

-See the mocha example below for a sample of how to use this with a unit test utility.
+See the [examples](https://github.com/alexbrombal/selenium-sauce/examples) for a sample of how to use this with a unit test utility.